 Note: If you’re not seeing the updated chart, please try reloading the page or view it here.

-For comparisons: Season 12 of NCIS: Los Angeles on CBS averaged a 0.60 rating in the 18-49 demographic and 5.66 million viewers.
+For comparison: Season 12 of NCIS: Los Angeles on CBS averaged a 0.60 rating in the 18-49 demographic and 5.66 million viewers.

 Note: These are the final national ratings, including all live+same day viewing and DVR playback (through 3:00 AM).
 Early fast affiliate ratings (estimates) are indicated with an “*”.
 While these numbers don’t include further delayed or streaming viewing, they are a very good indicator of how a show is performing, especially when compared to others on the same channel.
 There can be other economic factors involved in a show’s fate, but typically the higher-rated series are renewed and the lower-rated ones are cancelled.